EAP4EMSIG -- Enhancing Event-Driven Microscopy for Microfluidic Single-Cell Analysis: Conclusion

-The second focus of this paper is the image processing module.
-Here, we conducted a comprehensive zero-shot benchmark, evaluating 11 state-of-the-art models across task-specific, domain-specific, and foundation categories.
-Our analysis revealed that \glspl{fm}, while robust in other applications, are unsuitable for our task.
-These models demonstrated low accuracy and unacceptably high processing times, with some exceeding 100 s.
-In contrast, task-specific models, such as Omnipose and the distance-based method, achieved excellent results with \gls{pq} scores exceeding 93\%.
-Furthermore, the distance-based method distinguished itself with a remarkably fast processing time of just 121 ms. Notably, these task-specific methods were trained on bacterial datasets, introducing potential biases compared to domain-specific models.
-Despite this, the domain-specific model Cellpose 3 also demonstrated promising performance, suggesting it is a strong candidate for further optimization.
-Future work will explore strategies to accelerate processing times to meet the system's minimum requirement of 100 ms for segmentation.
-These strategies include converting models to specialized inference formats, such as TensorRT\footnote{https://github.com/NVIDIA/TensorRT}, and transforming models to lower-precision formats like FP16 or Int8.
+Second, we conducted a comprehensive zero-shot benchmark of eleven \gls{sota} \gls{dl} segmentation models, encompassing task-specific, domain-specific, and foundation model categories.
+Our findings reveal that while foundation models demonstrate broad applicability in many domains, they were largely unsuitable for our specific task of real-time, instance-level segmentation of microbial cells, primarily due to low accuracy in resolving individual cells and unacceptably high processing times.
+In contrast, task-specific models like Omnipose and particularly the Distance-based method, along with the domain-specific model Cellpose 3, delivered excellent segmentation quality with \gls{pq} scores exceeding \SI{93}{\percent}.
+The Distance-based method distinguished itself with a remarkably fast processing time of \SI{121}{\milli\second}.
+While we acknowledge the discussions regarding the sensitivity of \gls{pq} for small, dense objects, the relative performance differences and inference speeds observed provide crucial guidance for model selection.
+Future work will explore methods to automatically select the suitable model based on the recorded data such as in~\cite{fingerprint_marcel, figerprint_lena_maier_heine, yamachui_sitcheu_mlops_2023, godau2024knowledgesilostaskfingerprinting}, strategies to accelerate processing times further, such as model conversion to specialized inference formats (e.g., TensorRT) or quantization to lower-precision formats, aiming to consistently meet the sub-\SI{100}{\milli\second} target for the suitable segmentation model.

+Finally, the real-time data analysis module, featuring event detection capabilities and an interactive dashboard, was presented.
+By providing a user-friendly interface for monitoring, real-time data visualization, and experimental control, this module significantly enhances biologists' ability to oversee and interpret ongoing experiments efficiently.
+The demonstration highlighted its potential for facilitating biologist-in-the-loop decision-making and reacting to critical events.
+Future enhancements will include integration with electronic lab notebooks (e.g., eLabFTW) to streamline experiment documentation and reporting.